 Big Chiefs and the members of their tribes — typically with help from family members and behind-the-scenes operatives who don’t mask but support the culture — spend countless hours creating their regalia.
 The designs on the “suits” often tell stories and provide history lessons that reflect profound respect for Native people and their bravery in struggles against would-be conquerors.
 Coming out with a new suit year after year, without taking a break, is key to becoming highly respected within the culture.

 As recently as the early 1980s, only a handful of tribes appeared at Jazz Fest.
 But as the scale of the event grew, so did the presence of the Indians and another vital component of local culture — Social Aid and Pleasure Clubs, known for their Sunday street parades in which fancily attired members in coordinated colors strut and dance to the sounds of brass bands.
-After Hurricane Katrina, the festival introduced a new stage, the Jazz and Heritage Stage, to highlight local brass bands and Mardi Gras Indians.
+In 2005, the festival introduced a new stage, the Jazz and Heritage Stage, to highlight local brass bands and Mardi Gras Indians.

 The festival offers an opportunity to see the Indians in a mode akin to how they operate when appearing on neighborhood streets on Mardi Gras, St. Joseph’s Night (March 19) or one of the so-called Super Sunday events in March and April, preceding Jazz Fest.
 Although those who are masked draw most of the attention, the accompanying “second line” stokes excitement.
 It’s comprised of tribe members and supporters in street clothes, some with percussion instruments, who partake in, and sometimes even lead, the call-and-response chants that are a signature of Mardi Gras Indian music.